telerik/teststudio-docs/docs/general-information/test-results/executive-dashboard.md

 ### Test Lists View

-This view shows you 10 remote test list executions at a time and they are sorted by Start Time by default.
+This view shows you up to 10 remote test list executions at a time and they are sorted by Start Time by default.
 You can change the sort by clicking the column's header and use multiple rules at the same time.

 ![Project View][6]

-* **Breadcrumb navigation** - Click on the ProjectName link to navigate back.
+* **Breadcrumb navigation** - Click on the Project name link to navigate back.
 * **View Details** - Drill down to the test list details.

 ### Test List Execution Details